bit-cloner/sentimocker/Readme.md

 #### Inputs & selections
 `API token : A bearer token from terraform cloud account`

-sentimocker interactively asks to choose from a list of options to get the right mock data for the right plan/run.
+sentimocker interactively asks the user to choose from a list of options to get the right mock data for the right plan/run.
 It then unpacks the tar.gz file into /mocks directory Developers can then copy requred files into test/ folder and edit mock files as permissionspass and